What is Customs Clearance?

 I am moving my home furnishings/ immigrating / importing my car, what do I do?

-In the EU we have specific rules for persons transferring residence from outside .
+In the UK we have specific rules for persons transferring residence from outside .
 There are certain conditions which should be met to obtain VAT and duty relief at import which applies to personal effects and possessions.
 There are also specific forms which require completion with original signatures so if you are planning a move you should check with us regarding the documents and information required before making any plans to import items which belong to you.
 Imports of motor cars also attract rules and regulations which again are dependant on how long you have owned the vehicle for and what your intentions are for it when you arrive.
 Also other regulations which are not Customs related need to be addressed and checked for road compliance and registration for example, these things can be extremely costly.
 Read more on our Moving Home page.

 I am importing foodstuffs, is this a problem?

 Commercially most foodstuffs are not a problem as long as they have satisfactory official documentation.
 Not all foodstuffs require back up documents but most do.
-The most common is the Phytosanitary Certificate which is issued to international food departments to show that foodstuffs are of good quality and fit for human consumption and distribution within the EU for later resale which meets our standards.
+The most common is the Phytosanitary Certificate which is issued to international food departments to show that foodstuffs are of good quality and fit for human consumption and distribution within the UK for later resale which meets our standards.
 These rules also strictly apply to very small amounts which are imported personally along with your personal belongings for instance, if in doubt, check prior to shipment.

 If I use your service can you transport or store my goods?